Strategy

 • No more than 50% of studio / 1 bedroom units in multifamily properties

-• Non Rural cities in TN, AL, SC, NC, GA, KY, TX
+• Non Rural cities in TN, AL, SC, NC, GA, KY

 Private Lending